karlbenedict/GEOG485-585/milestones/milestones.md

 :	Preview each of your added layers, using the _Layer Preview_ tool and the _Open Layers_ option to display the data.
 Include screen grabs of the previews in your write-up.

+## Week 14: Styling of Layers in GeoServer ##

+This week's milestone provides an opportunity to experiment with vector layer styling.
+Please define two custom styles for each of the vector datasets that you added to GeoServer during last week's lab assignment.
+Take a screenshot of the layer preview for each of your styles - including the options tools above the OpenLayers preview displaying the name of the custom style that is being used for the current map display.

+Include in your writeup the layer name, the name of the two custom styles and the associated screenshots for each of the vector datasets.

 <div class="license"><a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Karl Benedict</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.</div>